vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '100%', clear: 'both' }}>
-Now you can create objects and edges to draw a scheme.
+With the creation of the new model, you can now proceed to create objects and edges to draw your desired scheme.
 </div>

 ## Create objects and edges

-Vertices could be created only inside some model.
-Edges could be drawn between any objects (including objects from different models).
+It is important to note that objects can only be created within a model, while edges can be drawn between any objects, regardless of whether they belong to the same model or different models.

-> Also it is permitted to draw an edge from a object into an edge, but not reverse.
-More about this later.
+> Note: Additionally, it is allowed to draw an edge from an object into another edge, however, this cannot be done in reverse.
+We will discuss this in greater detail later on.

 ### Create object

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>

-To create an object open a model context menu with a right mouse button click on any empty space *inside the model* and select menu item "Add object"
+To create an object, right-click on any empty space *within the model* to open the model context menu and select the "Add Object" option.

 </div>